-The dangers posed from climate change and the importance of forests in tackling this issue is a key concern for the Government of PNG.
+The dangers posed from climate change and the importance of forests in tackling this issue is a key concern for GoPNG.
 PNG has succeeded with other parties in having REDD+ embedded into Article 5 of the Paris Agreement as a positive measure for reducing GHG emissions within developing countries.
-In line with this objective, PNG's political leadership called for tangible actions to be taken to reduce GHG emissions through REDD+ and put in place long term political visions, plans and strategies, most notably; the Vision 2050, Medium Term 3 McIntosh, P.D.; Doyle, R.; Nimiago, P. 2016.
-Field guide for sampling and describing soils in the Papua New Guinea National Forest Inventory, 3rd edition.
-12 Development Plan (MTDP) 2015-2018, the National Strategy for Responsible Sustainable Development (StaRS) and recently enacted Climate Change (Management) Act, 2015 to ensure this was achieved.
+In line with this objective, PNG's political leadership called for tangible actions to be taken to reduce GHG emissions through REDD+ and put in place long term political visions, plans and strategies, most notably; the Vision 2050, Medium Term 3 Development Plan (MTDP) 2015-2018, the National Strategy for Responsible Sustainable Development (StaRS) and recently enacted Climate Change (Management) Act, 2015 to ensure this was achieved.
 PNG aims to address REDD+ at the national level where reducing emissions from the forest sector becomes an important policy priority.